inTestiGator/pytest-blame/README.md

 If you are using Windows, you can go to `Control Panel -> System and Security -> System -> Advanced system settings -> Advanced -> Environment Variables` to set it up.

+## Usage

-run pytest with the ``--track`` flag and you will see a report containing GitHub information at the top of your pytest report. ``pytest-blame`` will display the number of test cases that passed in the latest commit to GitHub, so you can compare it with your current rate.
+You can run pytest with the ``--track`` option and you will see a report containing GitHub information at the top of your pytest report. ``pytest-blame`` will display the most recent commit that is passing CI check, and all commits that did not pass CI check between the most recent commit and the most recent passing commit.

 To run:
 ``pytest --track tests/`` will invoke ``pytest-blame``, displaying the current